|

 since, they have ensured that the memories were kept intact.

-For almost
+For almost three and a

-house of life has become the land of silence.
+has become the land of silence.

 The House of Recovery